Utah Admin. Code R315-261-4 - Exclusions

 storing, disposing of, or otherwise managing hazardous wastes for the purposes

-(i) Receives and burns only
+(i) receives and burns only:

-(A) Household waste, from single and multiple
+(A) household waste, from single and multiple

-dwellings, hotels, motels, and other residential sources, and
+dwellings, hotels, motels, and other residential sources; and

-(B) Solid waste from commercial or industrial
+(B) solid waste from commercial or industrial

-sources that does not contain hazardous waste; and
+sources that does not contain hazardous waste.

-(ii) Such facility does not accept hazardous
+(ii) The facility does not accept hazardous

 requirements or other appropriate notification or inspection procedures to